-Pasta Primavera is a delicious way to eat your veggies.
-This creamy fettuccini pasta dish is full of fresh vegetables in a delicious cheesy sauce.
+Pasta Primavera is a delicious way to eat your summer vegetables and a nice spring and summer pasta.
+This fettuccini classic pasta dish has a creamy sauce that is full of fresh vegetables.

 Pasta Primavera is a great meal or side dish for any time of the year but it is really nice in the spring when the fresh asparagus appears and if you are lucky, fresh peas as well.
 It would make a pretty first course for Easter dinner or a wonderful Meatless Monday dinner.

-- You can keep any leftovers covered in the refrigerator for 2-3 days.
+- You can keep any leftovers covered in the refrigerator or in an airtight container for 2-3 days.

-- Sauces with cream tend to become grainy if frozen and soft vegetable like zucchini and yellow squash can become soggy.
+- Sauces with cream tend to become grainy if frozen and soft vegetables like zucchini and yellow squash can become soggy.
 I do not recommend freezing this.

 Pasta PrimaveraPrint This